bpj/pandoc-elements-selectors/pandoc-elements-selectors-description.md

     '&url'      # same as 'Link|Image'
     '&format'   # same as 'RawBlock|RawInline'
     '&attr'     # same as a rather long list...

+(The `&` character was chosen as a prefix for method names because it is used as the sigil for subroutines in Perl.)

 #### `[!]&<method><match-op><string>`